UPPMAX/UPPMAX-documentation/docs/cluster_guides/backup.md

 Reproducible/intermediate data that you are actively working on.

 The backup mechanisms cannot keep up with large amounts of files changing on a rapid basis.

 ## How robust is UPPMAX storage?

+The hardware setup of UPPMAX storage is robust and unlikely to be the cause of lost data.

+???- question "How is the hardware set up?"

     All UPPMAX storage systems use RAID technology to make storage more robust through redundancy.

-This means that two or more disks must fail in the same "RAID volume" before there is a risk of data loss.
+    This means that two or more disks must fail in the same 'RAID volume' before there is a risk of data loss, which has a rather low chance.

+    Still, this does not protect against disasters, e.g. a fire in the computer hall.

+    To take this into account, backups are sent off-site to either KTH or LiU, depending on the storage system.

-- However, this technology does not protect against user error (e.g. `rm -rf *` in your project directory) or in case of a significant disaster (e.g. fire in computer hall).
+This setup, however, does not protect against user error (e.g. removing all files in your project directory).
-- Off-site backup is crucial.

 ## How can I access my backups?

 You must contact UPPMAX support and ask for help.
 Provide as much information as possible, especially directory and file names.

 ## What about "snapshots"?